-"Secretary of the Interior's Standards": The United States Secretary of the Interior's Standards for the Treatment of Historic Properties with Guidelines for Preserving, Rehabilitating, Restoring, and Reconstructing Historic Buildings, or the Secretary of the Interior's Standards for Rehabilitation and Guidelines for Rehabilitating Historic Buildings (U.S. Dept. of Interior, National Park Service Technical Preservation Series, 2017 ed., as may be amended).
+"Secretary of the Interior's Standards"-: The United States Secretary of the Interior's Standards for the Treatment of Historic Properties with Guidelines for Preserving, Rehabilitating, Restoring, and Reconstructing Historic Buildings, or the Secretary of the Interior's Standards for Rehabilitation and Guidelines for Rehabilitating Historic Buildings (1995), Weeks and Grimmer, or as most currently promulgated.
+(U.S. Dept. of Interior, National Park Service Technical Preservation Series, 2017 ed., as may be amended).